 Unravelling Full-Time Equivalent or FTE

-An FTE is the hours worked by a single employee on a full-time basis.
+FTE hours are the hours worked by a single employee on a full-time basis.
 It is widely used to convert the hours worked by several part-time employees into the hours worked by full-time employees.
-On an annual basis, an FTE is considered to be 2,080 hours, which is calculated as: 8 hours per day, 5 days a week.
+On an annual basis, an FTE count is considered to be 2,080 hours, which is calculated as: 8 hours per day, 5 days a week.

 On simpler terms, FTE is a unified measure for staff count as well as project hours.
 When you state the FTE required, it is a comprehensive measure of the upcoming work, as well as the number people you plan to allocate onto the project.
 All at once, the confusion revolving hours and headcount is solved.